stealjs/steal-tools/doc/types/export-object.md

 }
 ```

-The given output ExporterObject's value will overwrite or modify the behavior of the __Export Helper__.
+The given output ExportObject's value will overwrite or modify the behavior of the __Export Helper__.
 For example,
 `{dist: __dirname+"/cjs"}` will change the output destination of "+cjs".